aosabook/500lines/contingent/contingent.markdown

 the mere invocation and execution of the normal stack of tasks will produce a graph of relationships as an invisible side effect.
-That is why we were careful to use the wrapper around every one of the processing steps we defined:
+That is why we were careful to use the wrapper around each processing step that we defined:

 ```python
     @task